'Hoppers' Late Homer Sinks Drive, 5-4

 The Hilson homer ultimately gave reliever Isaac Stebens his second credited loss of the season as the righty tossed 3.1 innings, allowing two runs on two hits - both homers, while he picked up three strikeouts.

-Greenville and Greensboro played their most give-and-take game of the season, trading early runs as both starters tossed solid outings.
-Greenville took an early 2-0 lead in the first, loading the bases on singles from Campbell, and Ronald Rosario while Allan Castro walked.
-Miguel Ugueto chipped in a sac-fly and Ahbram Liendo singled on a liner to right field, the pair plating two runners in the span of four pitches.
+Greenville and Greensboro played their most give and take game of the season, trading early runs as both starters tossed solid outings.
+Greenville took an early 2-0 lead in the first, loading the bases in the first on singles from Campbell, and Ronald Rosario while Allan Castro walked.
+Miguell Ugueto chipped in a sac-fly and Ahbram Liendo singled on a liner to right field, the pair plating both runners in the span of four pitches.

 Campbell's base knock extended his on-base streak to 30 straight games, five shy of sharing the Drive record of 35 straight games with Mookie Betts and Bryce Brentz.